 Analyze area features

-Quite a lot of data is available for area features such as census tracts, counties, voter districts, hospital regions, parcels, park and recreation boundaries, watersheds, land cover classifications and climate zones.
-When your analysis layer contains area features, you will need to specify a numeric field that will be used to find clusters of high and low values.
-This field might represent the following:
+Data is available for area features such as census tracts, counties, voter districts, hospital regions, parcels, park and recreation boundaries, watersheds, land cover classifications and climate zones.
+When your analysis layer contains area features, you must specify a numeric field that will be used to find clusters of high and low values.
+This field can represent the following:

 - Counts (such as the number of households)

 - Rates (such as the proportion of the population holding a college degree)

 - Averages (such as the mean or median household income)